plmday/Kiwi/README.md

 ###2.12.
 Kiwi Horizontal Rules

-The number of `-` is required to be greater than 4, to distinguish it from em-dash `---`.
+The number of `-` is required to be greater than four, to distinguish it from em-dash `---`.

 ```